 Not that we can find much instances where we would want to have to test this out but new glass is being made which can withstand proximity explosions.
 Normal blast resistant glass is made by using laminated glass with a sheet of plastic in the middle.
 However, in this new version the plastic is reinforced with glass fibers which are half the thickness of a human hair and distributed in a random pattern.
 Yes, it will crack but it does not fall apart, depending on the blast.
 And not only is it blast resistant but it is half an inch thick, meaning less material is needed to make it and thus costs are kept down (LiveScience).

 Now, how about glass that acts like a battery?
 Believe it!
-Scientists at ETH Zurich led by Afyon and Reinhard Nesper have created a material which will boost lithium-ion batteries capacity to store charge.
-The key was vanadium oxide and lithium-borate composite glass cooked at 900 degrees Celsius and the crushed into a powder once cooled.
+Scientists at ETH Zurich, led by Afyon and Reinhard Nesper, have created a material which will boost lithium-ion batteries' capacity to store charge.
+The key was vanadium oxide and lithium-borate composite glass cooked at 900 degrees Celsius and crushed into a powder once cooled.
 It was then made into thin sheets with an outer covering of graphite oxide.
 The vanadium has the advantage of being capable of reaching different oxidation states, meaning it has more ways to lose electrons and thus can act as a better transference of juice.
-But sadly, in a crystalline state it loses some of its ability to actually deliver on those different states because of the molecular structure growing too big for the charge it carries.
-But when formed as a glass it actually maximized the ability of the vanadium to store charge as well as transfer it.
-This is because of the chaotic nature of glass’ structure allowing for expansion of the molecules as charge is collected.
-The borate just happens to be a material used frequently in glass production while the graphite provides structure and also does not impede electron flow.
+But sadly, in a crystalline state, it loses some of its ability to deliver on those different states because the molecular structure grows too big for the charge it carries.
+But when formed as a glass, it maximised the vanadium's ability to store charge and transfer it.
+This is because the chaotic nature of glass’ structure allows for expansion of the molecules as charge is collected.
+The borate just happens to be a material used frequently in glass production, while the graphite provides structure and also does not impede electron flow.
 Lab studies showed that the glass provided a charge nearly 1.5 to 2 times longer than traditional ion batteries (Zurich, Nield).